 Do you have a performance ritual?

 The biggest part of my performance ritual is the art of doing my makeup.
 I am not particularly great at it, but I love the act of putting it on.
-I try to completely zone out my surrounding.
+I try to completely zone out my surroundings.
 It helps me feel centered and calm.

 Side note: I’ll probably will be listening to something ridiculous (i.e. Broadway show tunes), which probably counteracts any zen I’m trying to find.